Analysis: Linebacker looms as one of the most intriguing positions to watch for Seahawks

 Sutton Smith

 Smith signed in December to Seattle’s practice squad after earlier stints last year on the practice squads of the Jaguars and Steelers.
-He was a two-time Mid-American Conference Defensive Player of the Year at Northern Illinois as a rush end/outside linebacker with 29 sacks in his final two seasons, and could get a look as a pass rusher in camp this year.
+He was a two-time Mid-American Conference defensive player of the year at Northern Illinois as a rush end/outside linebacker with 29 sacks in his final two seasons, and could get a look as a pass-rusher in camp this year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.